harryhan618/SCNN_Pytorch/README.md

 - My model is trained with `torch.nn.DataParallel`.
 Modify it according to your hardware configuration.
 - Currently the backbone is vgg16 from torchvision.
-Several modifications are done according to paper, i.e., i). dilation of last three conv layer is changed to 2, ii). last two maxpooling layer is removed.
+Several modifications are done to the torchvision model according to paper, i.e., i). dilation of last three conv layer is changed to 2, ii). last two maxpooling layer is removed.